fscek/moj-zet-app-guide/docs/index.md

 **Explanation:**
 This URI record likely points to a Firebase Dynamic Link associated with the **Moj ZET** app.
 The `https://mojzet.page.link/[SANITISED]` URL may be used for actions like authentication, data synchronization, or providing additional information related to the tram.

-> **Known Issues:** Accessing the Firebase link directly without the appropriate routing produces an error:
+> **Known Issues:** Accessing the Firebase link directly in a browser without the appropriate routing produces an error:
 > *"Invalid Dynamic Link: Requested URL must be a parsable and complete DynamicLink."*
 > This suggests that the Firebase Dynamic Links are misconfigured or overly reliant on specific conditions.
 >